funkia/hareactive/README.md

 # Hareactive

-A pure FRP library for JavaScript and TypeScript with the following features/goals:
+Hareactive is an FRP library for JavaScript and TypeScript.
+It aims to be completely pure, simple to use, powerful, and performant.

+## Key features

-* Simple and precise semantics similar to classic FRP.
-This makes the library simpler to use. (the semantics are WIP see [here](./semantics.md))
+* Simple and precise semantics.
+This makes the library easy to use and free from surprises.
+* Purely functional.
+* Implements classic FRP.
+This means that the library makes a distinction between behaviors and streams.
-* Supports _continuous time_ for performant and expressive
-  declaration of time-dependent behavior.
+* Supports continuous time for expressive and efficient creation of time-dependent behavior.
+* Integrates with declarative side-effects in a way that is pure, testable and uses FRP for powerful handling of asynchronous operations.
 * Great performance.

-* Support for declarative side-effects in a way that is pure, testable and integrates with FRP for powerful handling of asynchronous operations.
+## Introduction

+Hareactive is simple.
+It aims to have an API that is understandable and easy to use.
+It does that by making a clear distinction by semantics and implementation details.
+This means that the library implements a very simple mental model.
+By understanding this conceptual model the entire API can be understood.

+This means that to you use Hareactive you do not have to worry about things such as "lazy observables", "hot vs cold observables" and "unicast vs multicast observables".
+These are all unfortunate concepts that confuses people and makes reactive libraries harder to use.
+In Hareactive we consider such things implementation detail that users should never have to think about.

+Hareactive implements what is called classic FRP.
+This means that it makes a distinction between two types of time dependent concepts.
+This makes code written in Hareactive more precise and easier to understand.

+Hareactive is powerful.
+It features all the typical methods found in other FRP libraries.
+But on top of that it comes with many unique features that are rarely found elsewhere.
+For instance, continuous time.

 ## Table of contents